 Best times to visit

-Mutawintji National Park is best visited during spring - daytime weather is pleasant and the nights are not yet too cold.
+Mutawintji National Park is best visited during autumn, winter and spring when daytime weather is pleasant.
+Summer in the outback can be very hot.

 Weather, temperature and rainfall